 - If the land is affected by electrical, phone, gas, water, sewerage installations.
 The restrictions might vary from withdrawals to interdiction to build

 - The land is subject to expropriation by the City Hall or by the Government as a Zone Urban Plan is approved.
 In this case, the expropriation might occur in the very long term and the interdiction to build will be set on the plot of land.

 Ways to verify if the land is suitable for construction

 - Urban Certificate from the City Hall.
 (The owner of the land should apply for it).
 The Urban Certificate should state clearly the conditions 1-4 and 6: If the land is inside the city limits, what Chapter of the Local Regulation refers to the plot of the land.
 Attention!
 The Local Regulations can be described just as maximal in the Urban Certificate.
 Eg: For some zones of the Bucharest, The Local Regulation state that the allowed height for the building is for 14 stories, but this is only an exception, more requirements are not mentioned in the Urban Certificate.

 - Preliminary approvals from the Gas, Electricity, and Phone Companies.
 Attention!
 It is not usual to get the preliminary approvals before the contract will be signed.
 Besides, the buyer should apply himself for new preliminary approvals.

 Recommendations when buying a plot of land for construction purposes in Romania:

-- – Verify with a licensed architect if the conditions from the Local Regulations are suitable for what you intend to build.
+- Verify with a licensed architect if the conditions from the Local Regulations are suitable for what you intend to build.
 Both Real estate agents and lawyers can be misguided by the technical conditions set in the Local Regulation.
-Please be aware that to get a Building Permit (Authorization for Construction) can have a longer or shorter path, depending the land, the Local Regulations and the functions and the size of the building you intend to develop.
+Please be aware that to get a Building Permit (Authorization for Construction) can have a longer or shorter path, depending on the land, the Local Regulations, and the functions and the size of the building you intend to develop.